Air Force Personnel (3F0X1) specialist support other airmen with essential information and resources for their position.

 An Air Force Personnel specialist will get paid depending on their rank and time of service.

-If an individual does not have prior Military experience or an education, one could expect to be at a lower rank.
+If an individual does not have prior military experience or education, one could expect to start at a lower rank.

-Lower ranking enlisted airmen generally receive a base pay as an E-1 Airman basic, making just over $1,600 a month.
+Lower-ranking enlisted airmen generally receive a base pay as an E-1 Airman Basic, making just over $1,900 a month.

 Individuals with higher ranks will earn more money and eventually have options or potential pay in addition to their base pay.